-The MOF- with the proper size and the accessible porosity could be used for loading and release of 5-Fu.
-The loading capacity of UiO-67 under physiological condition (pH 7.4) was investigated.
-The results showed high drug loading capacity (DLC) (90%) and drug loading efficiency (DLE) 70% by UV-Vis spectroscopy.
-The results of release profiles of UiO-67-5Fu revealed sustained for 72 h despite with an initial rapid release.
+The MOF- with the proper size and the accessible porosity could be used for loading and release of doxorubicin.
+The loading capacity of UiO-67 under physiological condition (pH 7.4) was investigated the results showed high drug loading capacity (DLC) (90%) and drug loading efficiency (DLE) 70% by UV-Vis spectroscopy.
+The results of release profiles of UiO-67-doxorubicin revealed sustained for 72 h despite with an initial rapid release.